-Former Garden Spot Village LPN accused of stealing pain meds from her patients
+Former Garden Spot Village LPN accused of stealing pain meds from patients

 EARL TOWNSHIP, LANCASTER COUNTY, Pa.–A former licensed practical nurse is facing charges after police say she stole prescription pain medication from her patients at a Lancaster County retirement facility.